Frequently Asked, FAQ

 What should I pack?

 Dont over pack!
 You will need: long pants for the Playhouse, a light jacket or sweater (even in August), bathing suit, sunblock, and a ball cap for sun.
 Dont worry if you forgot something.
 Ogunquit has wonderful stores and shops to buy clothing and toiletry articles.
-Make sure to bring a camera, for shots of the Marginal Way for your Facebook profile!
+Make sure to bring your smart phone, for shots of the Marginal Way for your Facebook profile!

 Where can I run?